 I would say my favorite is either the Vitamix 7500, 6300 or 750.
 Though the 5200 works well with all of the recipes I’ve thrown at it.
 I feel like the other models build onto an already strong foundation.
-The Vitamix 750 comes with a lot of nice features and I do like the newly designed blender jar, one that allows for slightly easier cleanup.
+The Vitamix 750 comes with a lot of nice features and I do like the newer blender jar, one that allows for slightly easier cleanup.
 It’s interesting to know that the blades are also different which makes it a little quieter than the Vitamix blenders that use the taller container.

 You can buy additional jars in various sizes for any Vitamix model, so the one it comes with isn’t a big deal really.
 I’m a huge fan of any model that includes preset controls though.
 It’s nice being able to select a setting and have the blender control everything.
 It provides consistent blending results each and every time.

 I should mention that the 5200, 7500, 6300, and 750 models come with a long 7-year warranty and the 6000 model has a 5-year warranty.
 That means you’ll be covered for a long time in the event anything happens to your beloved Vitamix blender.
 Plus they’re all assembled using at least 70% of parts originating from the USA, which is always nice to see.
 Many other cheaper brands are built in foreign countries, like the majority of other products these days.

 Other models from Vitamix perform admirably but I’m unable to recommend them over the 7500, 6300, and 750.
 The Vitamix 6000, for instance, doesn’t have manual controls, which can be a big deal for some.
 There are only timer presets on the dial, the idea is that it’s an “automatic” blender.
 One where you just select a time and let it run by itself.
 It does well with the recipes it comes with but it can be tricky getting original recipes right.